-Be aware though, that this can stop the vital sunlight getting to your plants, so make sure you use a see through covering.
+Be aware though, that this can stop the vital sunlight from getting to your plants, so make sure you use a see through cover.

 Here is a good video showing you how to do this effectively to help your raised beds:

 Best Winter Veg